Your 2024 Guide to the NYC Marathon: Parking, Maps & More

 Heading to the NYC Marathon?
-We’ve got you covered!
+SpotHero has got you covered!

-The 2021 TCS New York City Marathon is slated for Sunday, November 7th.
-After being postponed in 2020 due to COVID-19, 33,000 participants are set to run the course this year.
+The 2024 TCS New York City Marathon is slated for Sunday, November 3.
+Over 50,000 participants are set to run the course this year.

 NYC Marathon Course Map

-The 26.2-mile course takes runners through all five boroughs: start in Staten Island, followed by Brooklyn, Queens, Manhattan, and the Bronx, before finishing back in Manhattan in Central Park.
+The 26.2-mile course takes runners through all five boroughs: the course begins in Staten Island, moves through Brooklyn, Queens, Manhattan, and the Bronx, before finishing back in Manhattan in Central Park.

 NYC Marathon Parking & Transportation